uwcartlab/webmapping/Chapter06/readme.md

             //add attribute legend svg to container
             $(container).append(svg);

 This adds a  `<text>` element with a unique id and content for each circle to the SVG (line 8).
 Notice that we evenly space out each `<text>` element's `y` coordinate attribute for readability.
-This completes our legend and the basic requirements for the Leaflet lab (Figure 3.8)!
+This completes our legend and the basic requirements for the Leaflet map (Figure 3.8)!

 ![figure6.3.9.png](img/figure6.3.9.png)